 National parks are for more than just summer hiking.
-Break out of your cold-weather hibernation and visit these seven parks that are at their best in winter.
+Break out of your cold-weather hibernation and check out these 10 national parks that are at their best winter.

 Big Bend National Park, Texas

 Big Bend National Park serves as a border between the United States and Mexico, and offers a unique way to cross between the two countries—by rowboat.
 Visitors can pay $5 to be ferried across the Rio Grande on a small boat, or you can walk across for free (at your own risk, and only at a designated area when the water levels are low).

 Winter is one of the best times to visit Big Bend National Park, as the temperatures average around 60-70 degrees during the day, whereas in the summer it can get dangerously hot (over 100 degrees).

 Check Prices for Chisos Mountains Lodge in Texas